-When it comes to combating odor and/or sweat, the terms deodorant and antiperspirant have become interchangeable (with some brands even selling a combo of the two).
-But did you know that they are actually completely different?
-They both hold distinct benefits and properties that might make you do a double take the next time you’re using your go-to stick.
-So, we tapped Dr. Michelle Henry, dermatologist and Secret Ambassador, to explain once and for all the difference between deodorant vs antiperspirant—plus how to pick the right one for you.
+When it comes to combating odor and sweat, the terms deodorant and antiperspirant have become interchangeable (with some brands even selling a combo of the two).
+But did you know that they're actually completely different?
+They both hold distinct benefits and properties that might make you do a double-take the next time you reach for your go-to stick.
+So, we tapped Dr. Michelle Henry, a board-certified dermatologist in New York, to explain once and for all the difference between deodorant vs antiperspirant—plus how to pick the right one for you.

 Deodorant vs Antiperspirant: Are They Actually Different?
-We Ask a Derm to Find Out
+We Asked a Derm

 What Is Deodorant?

 A deodorant masks body odor and keeps you fresh all day.
 A swipe (or two) in the underarm area, and you can expect a reduction of any unwanted smells, but it won’t stop you from sweating in the first place.
-Dr. Henry recommends finding gentle deodorants “that go on smooth and provide up to 48-hour odor-fighting protection to keep you feeling fresh and confident.”
+Dr. Henry recommends finding deodorants “that go on smooth and provide up to 48-hour odor-fighting protection to keep you feeling and smelling fresh.”

 Shop Our Favorite Deodorants